meysamm22/appointments/README.md

 ### Running With Docker (Recommended)
 1. First of all, make sure you have installed the docker and docker compose in your system.
-2. Install Maven in your system (https://maven.apache.org/install.html)
+2. Install Maven in your system (https://maven.apache.org/install.html) (If you don't want to install Maven and JDK 11, no worries!
+I have put a pre-built JAR file in the project's root, You can move it to the `target` folder and comment the first line of the `run.sh`)
 3. There is a bash script file that make the running project easier named `run.sh` in the project's root, so you can run it and after downloading images and building the application will be served.
 The docker composer will serve the main application, Mysql and phpMyAdmin.
 4. The Project will be served on port `8000` automatically, if you want change this, you can alter this on the `docker-compose.yml` file in the project`s root.